kennethormandy/craft-s3securedownloads/README.md

 ## Usage

-Pass in an asset's entry id and it will return a signed URL for that asset:
+Pass in an asset's entry id and it will return a pre-signed URL for that asset:

 ```twig
 {% set asset = entry.myAssetField.one() %}